- The number of people with diabetes has risen from 108 million in 1980 to 422 million in 2014 (1).

-- WHO projects that diabetes will be the 7th leading cause of death in 2030 (4).
+- Almost half of all deaths attributable to high blood glucose occur before the age of 70 years.
+WHO projects that diabetes will be the seventh leading cause of death in 2030 (1).

-- Healthy diet, regular physical activity, maintaining a normal body weight and avoiding tobacco use can prevent or delay the onset of type 2 diabetes.
+- Healthy diet, regular physical activity, maintaining a normal body weight and avoiding tobacco use are ways to prevent or delay the onset of type 2 diabetes.

 What is diabetes?